OCD Tool vs Therapy: When an OCD Software Tool Can Help

 Who Should Use an OCD Tool Instead of Therapy?

 This OCD software tool is not for everyone.
-If you're in crisis, have severe symptoms, or have never explored your OCD at all, professional therapy is the right first step.
+If you feel you need professional support, therapy or medical care is the right first step.

 But the OCD tool is ideal for people who:

-- Have tried therapy and are still stuck in the cycle
+- Have tried therapy or tools and still recognize the same loop

-- Recognize that "working on" OCD feels like another compulsion
+- Notice that "working on" OCD can become another compulsion

 - Don't have access to (or can't afford) ongoing therapy